Easy and Delicious Ashwagandha Recipes

 Ashwagandha Moon Milk

 If you're using ashwagandha for sleep support, you may not be interested in pairing it with chocolate!
 Sans cocoa, perhaps the best way to take ashwagandha powder is in a hot, creamy beverage.
-You can adapt this recipe and turn it into an ashwagandha "golden milk" simply by adding turmeric powder.
+You can adapt this recipe and turn it into an ashwagandha "golden milk" simply by adding more turmeric powder.

 Moon Milk Recipe